-Somehow it always does.
+Somehow it always still does.

 We are in the middle of moving into a new house, so my efficiency during this particular holiday shopping season absolutely has to be at its best.
-I don’t have a lot of time to be running to a million different stores or checking for the best price online – particularly since a quick online price check revealed only a few dollars difference for this item.
+I don’t have a lot of time to be running to different stores or checking for the best price online – particularly since a quick online price check revealed only a few dollars difference for this item.
 So I go online to my favorite big box retailer to check on availability.
 “Currently unavailable online” was not as threatening as the big red “Out of stock” in nearly every single store within an hour radius of my house.
-My pulse quickens, as I’m seeing what should be a fairly simple task seems to have become complicated too quickly.
+My pulse quickens, as what should be a fairly simple task seems to have become complicated too quickly.

 And now it’s me vs. every other Elf-inspired mom to find my LEGO Star Wars Advent calendar.

-I scan the stores online again, and….wait.
-There are two stores that show “In Stock” – one actually near the house I’m moving out of and the other in between the two homes.
-It’s only 7:30am, but I’m determined to get this thing.
+I scan the stores online again, and I discover there are two stores that show “In Stock” – one near the house I’m moving out of and the other in between the two homes.
+It’s only 7:30am, but I’m determined.
 I jump in my car.
-I risk at least 2 traffic tickets and major coffee spillage to get to the store.
+I risk at least 2 traffic tickets to get to the store.
 My frenetic parking job would make most OCD sufferers faint.
-I sprint into the store, unaware or caring that I’ve not showered or even thought about make-up, but certain I will be happily and calmly leaving with the coveted Advent calendar in hand.
-I am confident that this retailer’s inventory accuracy is, well…accurate.
+I sprint into the store, unaware or caring that I’ve not showered, but certain I will be happily and calmly leaving with the coveted Advent calendar in hand.
+I am confident that this major retailer’s inventory accuracy is: accurate.
 Breathlessly, I make it to the LEGO section.

-OK, no big deal, it’s a seasonal item, so I shouldn’t expect to find it on the regular LEGO shelves.
-I scan the end caps…every end cap in the toy section and adjoining sections.
+OK, no big deal, it’s a seasonal item, so I shouldn’t expect to find it on the LEGO home shelf.
+I scan the end caps.
+EVERY end cap in the toy section and adjoining sections.
 I go to the holiday section.
 Not a LEGO Advent calendar to be found.
 My confidence in this retailer has not yet been shattered.
 But my adrenaline and stress levels are now increasing dramatically as I’m envisioning a future laborious task of identifying and procuring an alternative to the evidently highly coveted LEGO Star Wars Advent calendar.